RichardOtter/Genealogy-scripts/RM/Convert Fact/ReadMe.txt

 =========================================================================DIV80==
-Convert Fact
-ConvertFact
+Convert an existing fact from one fact type to another ConvertFact

 Utility application for use with RootsMagic databases

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
-Having access to that file via third party tools is a major advantage to using RM.
+Having access to that file via third part tools is a major advantage to using RM.
+This software accesses that database directly to provide functionality not found in the RootsMagic program.

 =========================================================================DIV80==
 Purpose

-This utility can convert facts of one fact type to facts of a different fact type. e.g. "Residence (fam)" to "Residence", or "Census" to "Census 1950".
+This utility can convert existing facts of one fact type to facts of a different fact type. e.g. "Residence (fam)" to "Residence", or "Census" to "Census 1950".

 Simply changing the fact type for an existing fact is trivial using SQL.
-Complications arise when a family fact is converted to a Individual fact or when the fact to be changed has witnesses.
+Complications arise when a family fact is converted to a Individual fact or when the fact to be changed has witnesses (was shared).
 ConvertFact will test all of these cases and guide you.

 ConvertFact will not create new fact types or roles.
-That can't be helpfully automated and remains a task to be done by the user with RM.
+That can't be helpfully automated and remains a task to be done by the user within RM.

 ConvertFact can be configured to convert only a subset of the facts of a certain fact type based on the date of the fact and/or the description of the fact.

-See Notes section for further details.

 =========================================================================DIV80==
 Backups

-VERY IMPORTANT
+IMPORTANT
-This utility makes changes to the RM database file.
-It can change a large number of data items in a single run.
+This utility modifies the RM database file.
-You will likely not be satisfied with your first run of the utility and you will want to try again, perhaps several times, each time making changes to your configuration file.
-You must run this script on a copy of your database file and have at least several known-good backups.
+You should run this script on a copy of your database file or at least have multiple known-good backups until you are confident that the changes made are the ones desired.

-Once you are satisfied, don't hurry to use the resulting file.
-Wait a week or so to allow further consideration.
-Then run the utility with your perfected config file on a copy of your now-current database and then use the modified database as your normal work file.
-The week delay will give you time to think about it.
-If you start using the newly modified database immediately, you'll lose work if you miss a problem and have to revert to a backup.

 =========================================================================DIV80==
 Compatibility

-Tested with RootsMagic v10
+Tested with RootsMagic v 10
 Tested with Python for Windows v3.13   64bit

 The py file has not been tested on MacOS but could probably be easily